dstandish/aenv/README.md

 # Docker images

-Default assumption is that you want to use docker image local:latest.
+Default assumption is that you want to use docker image `local:latest`.

 You can change this with env vars or with helper `use-image some-image some-tag` or just set the normal env vars.